brandon-rhodes/sphinx-tutorial/handout/quick-sphinx.rst

  .. note::

-    After saying ``note::``, provide one or more indented paragraphs.
+    Your note should consist of one or more paragraphs, all indented so that they clearly belong to the note and not to the text or directive that follows.

-    Also: warning, versionadded, versionchanged, deprecated, seealso,
+    Many other directives are also supported, including: warning, versionadded, versionchanged, seealso, deprecated, rubric,
-    rubric, centered, hlist, glossary, productionlist.
+    centered, hlist, glossary, productionlist.

  .. code-block:: c

-    /* Or say "highlight::" once to set the language for all of the
-     * code blocks that follow it.
-Options include ":linenos:",
-     * ":linenothreshold:", and ":emphasize-lines: 1,2,3".
+    /* Or say "highlight::" once to set the language for all of the code blocks that follow it.
+Options include ":linenos:", ":linenothreshold:", and ":emphasize-lines: 1,2,3". */
-     */

     char s[] = "You can also say 'python', 'ruby', ..., or 'guess'!";

  .. literalinclude:: example.py
     :lines: 10-20
     :emphasize-lines: 15,16

+ .. module:: httplib

+ .. class:: Request

+    Zero or more paragraphs of introductory material for the class.

+    .. method:: send()

+       Description of the send() method.

+    .. attribute:: url

+       Description of the url attribute.

+    Many more members are possible than just method and attribute, and non-Python languages are supported too; see the Sphinx docs for more possibilities!

  .. testcode::